rki-mf1/covsonar/README.md

 | --only_frameshifts | show only genomes containing frameshift mutations                      |
 | --no_frameshifts   | show only genomes containing no frameshift mutations                   |

+By default, genome matching produces a comma-separated output (csv).
+Using the option `--tsv` the output will be tab-delimited (tsv).

 ```sh
 # activating conda environment if built and not active yet (see section 2)